Mackie expands MP Series pro in-ears to include three multiple-driver models

 Washington-based audio brand and professional muso favourite, Mackie, has just expanded its MP Series professional in-ear monitors, adding the new MP-320, MP-360, and MP-460 IEMs to the current lineup (which comprises the MP-120, MP-220, and MP-240).

-The expansion also adds Bluetooth capabilities to the entire MP Series, thanks to the new MP-BTA Bluetooth Adapter, available as an accessory or bundled with the MP-120, MP-220, and MP-240 to add Bluetooth connectivity.
+The expansion also adds Bluetooth capabilities to the entire MP Series, thanks to the new MP-BTA Bluetooth Adapter, available as an accessory or bundled with the MP-120, MP-220, and MP-240.

 The main aesthetic difference in the trio of new in-ears is the clear plastic enclosures, meaning you can see much of the exciting innards packed inside.